 The clock movement supplies one unit of energy to the pendulum for each oscillation.
 A torsion pendulum oscillates about 8 to 20 times more slowly than a swinging pendulum.
 This represents a major savings in energy, enough for an 8-day clock run 64 to 160 days.
 Further energy savings is obtained by using smaller pivots (load bearing areas on the ends of gear arbors or shafts) and by using small gears.
 By having more gears than an 8 day clock, the mainspring is made to unwind slowly enough for the clock to run about 400 days.

 Miniature 400 day clocks are built on the same principles as the standard models, but use smaller gears and pivots, making them even more energy efficient.
 The most popular models, those by Schatz and Kundo, have pendulums making 10 rotations per minute.
 Other makes have pendulum rotation rates of from 6 to 10 rotations per minute.

 Below are some movies showing 400 day clocks in operation (note - 400 day clocks do not strike or chime, the sounds you hear are in the background):

-Many Schatz clocks from the 1950s and 1960s have a date stamped on the back of the movement.
+Many Schatz clocks from the 1950s, 1960s, and early 1970s have a date stamped on the back of the movement.
 There will be digits for the month and the year.
 For example, 12 57 means December 1957.